guosheng/refinenet/README.md

     * The generated masks and scores maps will be saved in your disk.
 Note that the score maps are saved in the format of `uint8` with values in [0 255].
 You need to cast them into `double` and normalize into [0 1] if you want to use them.
     * The above demo files are able to perform multi-scale prediction and evaluation (e.g., in terms of IoU scores) in a single run.
 However, in the default setting, the performance evaluation part is disabled.
 Please refer to the comments in the demo files to turn on the performance evaluation.
+    * For NYUDv2 datasets, you may need to remove the white border of the images before applying our model.
+More details and crop tools can be found in the NYUDv2 dataset webpage.

 #### 2. Single scale prediction and evaluation